Early life of Marcus Aurelius: Civic duties and family connections, 127–136

-Hadrian did not see much of Marcus Aurelius in his childhood.
+Hadrian did not see much of Marcus in his childhood.
 He spent most of his time outside Rome, on the frontier, or dealing with administrative and local affairs in the provinces.
 By 135, however, he had returned to Italy for good.
-He had grown close to Lucius Ceionius Commodus, husband of the daughter of Gaius Avidius Nigrinus, a dear friend of Hadrian whom the emperor had killed early in his reign.
-In 136, shortly after, Marcus Aurelius assumed the toga virilis symbolizing his passage into manhood, Hadrian arranged for his engagement to one of Commodus' daughters, Ceionia Fabia.
-Marcus Aurelius was made prefect of the city during the feriae Latinae soon after (he was probably appointed by Commodus).
+He had grown close to Lucius Ceionius Commodus, son-in-law of Gaius Avidius Nigrinus, a dear friend of Hadrian whom the emperor had killed early in his reign.
+In 136, shortly after, Marcus assumed the toga virilis symbolizing his passage into manhood, Hadrian arranged for his engagement to one of Commodus' daughters, Ceionia Fabia.
+Marcus was made prefect of the city during the feriae Latinae soon after (he was probably appointed by Commodus).
 Although the office held no real administrative significance—the full-time prefect remained in office during the festival—it remained a prestigious office for young aristocrats and members of the imperial family.
-Marcus Aurelius conducted himself well at the job.
+Marcus conducted himself well at the job.

-Through Commodus, Marcus Aurelius met Apollonius of Chalcedon, a Stoic philosopher.
-Apollonius had taught Commodus and would be an enormous impact on Marcus Aurelius, who would later study with him regularly.
-He is one of only three people Marcus Aurelius thanks the gods for having met.
-At about this time, Marcus Aurelius' younger sister, Annia Cornificia, married Ummidius Quadratus, her first cousin.
-Domitia Lucilla Minor asked Marcus Aurelius to give part of his father's inheritance to his sister.
+Through Commodus, Marcus met Apollonius of Chalcedon, a Stoic philosopher.
+Apollonius had taught Commodus and would be an enormous impact on Marcus, who would later study with him regularly.
+He is one of only three people Marcus thanks the gods for having met.
+At about this time, Marcus' sister, Annia Cornificia, married their first cousin Ummidius Quadratus.
+Marcus' mother asked her son to give part of his father's inheritance to Cornificia.
 He agreed to give her all of it, content as he was with his grandfather's estate.

 Succession to Hadrian, 136–138

 In late 136, Hadrian almost died from a haemorrhage.
 Convalescent in his villa at Tivoli, he selected Lucius Ceionius Commodus as his successor, and adopted him as his son.
 The selection was done invitis omnibus, "against the wishes of everyone"; its rationale is still unclear.
 As part of his adoption, Commodus took the name Lucius Aelius Caesar.
 After a brief stationing on the Danube frontier, Aelius returned to Rome to make an address to the Senate on the first day of 138.
 The night before the speech, however, he grew ill, and died of a haemorrhage later in the day.
-On 24 January 138, Hadrian selected Aurelius Antoninus as his new successor.
+On 24 January 138, Hadrian selected a new successor: Aurelius Antoninus, the husband of Marcus' aunt Faustina.
 After a few days' consideration, Antoninus accepted.
 He was adopted on 25 February.
-As part of Hadrian's terms, Antoninus adopted Marcus Aurelius and Lucius Commodus, the son of Aelius.
-Marcus Aurelius became M. Aelius Aurelius Verus; Lucius became L. Aelius Aurelius Commodus.
-At Hadrian's request, Antoninus' daughter Faustina was betrothed to Lucius.
+As part of Hadrian's terms, Antoninus adopted Marcus and Lucius Commodus, the son of Aelius.
+Marcus became Marcus Aelius Aurelius Verus; Lucius became Lucius Aelius Aurelius Commodus.
+At Hadrian's request, Antoninus' daughter, also named Faustina, was betrothed to Lucius.

-The night of his adoption, Marcus Aurelius had a dream.
+The night of his adoption, Marcus had a dream.
 He dreamed that he had shoulders of ivory, and when asked if they could bear a burden, he found them much stronger than before.
 He was appalled to learn that Hadrian had adopted him.
 Only with reluctance did he move from his mother's house on the Caelian to Hadrian's private home.